ryanxwang/lazylifted/README.md

 ## Installation

-Lazylifted is written in rust, and can be built with any recent version of cargo.
+Lazylifted is written in rust, and can be built with `cargo build --release`.
 The produced binaries (and any tests) will [dynamically link to a Python shared library](https://pyo3.rs/v0.15.0/building_and_distribution.html#dynamically-embedding-the-python-interpreter), and the location it looks for can be configured by adding to the environment variables described in the [cargo